mjidhkhan/node-menuplanning-api/README.md

 ```
 -----------------------------------------

-post data in following format for update item and must be in json type
+post data in following format to update item and must be in json type
 ```json
 {
     "id" : "7",